Immunization Requirements for School Attendance

 - Refer to Chapter 246-105 WAC (Immunization of Child Care and School Children Against Certain Vaccine-Preventable Diseases) for additional information.

-Accessing Immunization InformationWashington State rules' require student immunization information provided to schools be on an official Washington State Department of Health Certificate of Immunization Status (CIS) form.
+Accessing Immunization InformationWA State rules require student immunization information provided to schools be on an official WA State Department of Health Certificate of Immunization Status (CIS) form.

 - Option 1: Access Washington State Immunization Registry (MyIR) online.
 Using MyIR allows parents/guardians to view, download and print (on the official immunization certificate accepted by the school) their child's immunizations.
 This is the easiest and preferred method!